HeliosPrimeOne/ragforge/README.md

 ```

-You can use the `--save_qa` flag with `run.py` Whether to save Q&A pairs to a CSV file (Default is False).
+You can use the `--save_qa` flag with `run.py` to save Q&A pairs to a CSV file (Default is False).
 A folder called qa_history will be created to store QA as a csv file.
 Not to be confused with chat history "ChatMemory".

 ```shell
 python run.py --save_qa